-The key areas for improvement and support are ensuring our children achieving well in reading in EYFS and in KS1 maintain this progress; progress in writing and maths for children in KS1.
-Additionally, specific sessions for children whom need mental health support to build some emotional resilience in order to achieve their academic potential.
-Review of ongoing specific training and resources will inform procurement linked to need for both learning and mental health.
+The key areas for improvement and support are:

+- ensuring our children that have achieved well in KS1 maintain this progress through KS2. - ensuring we provide opportunities to help children fulfil their potential through wider curriculum activities. - providing specific sessions for those children who need mental health support to build some emotional resilience in order to achieve their academic potential.